Skip to main content

 Financial Aid

 Already admitted to WVU?
-Our Financial Aid staff can help you with questions about the FAFSA, your aid offer, accepting aid, submitting external scholarships to WVU, etc. Use the WVU Hub to request assistance.
+We can help with questions about the FAFSA, your aid offer, accepting aid, and submitting external scholarships to WVU.
+Use the WVU Hub to request assistance.

 Admissions Counselors